Working with automation projects

 -

-Select the project with the schema you want to duplicate and click Create project.
+Select the project with the schema to duplicate and click Create project.

 -